Francisco-Gabriel-Ruiz-Ruiz/Francisco-Gabriel-Ruiz-Ruiz/README.md

 ### 🧑‍💻 What I'm working on:
 - 🔍 Exploring algorithms, data structures, and software development.
-- 💡 Interested in software engineering.
+- 💡 Interested in many different aspects of computer science.
 - 🌱 Constantly improving my skills in **C++**, **Shell-scripting**, and other languages.